willywill/Interview-Practice/C#/Question-10/README.md

 # Question 10

-Demonstrate that 4 major pillars of OOP.
+Demonstrate the 4 major pillars of OOP.

 - Inheritance
 - Encapsulation